hoto17296/python-gameoflife/README.md

 # python-gameoflife
-A Python implementation of "Conway's Game of Life".
+A Python implementation of "Conway's Game of Life" that works on both CPU and GPU.

 ![](image.png)

 ## Setup
+Docker is required.

 ``` console
 $ make
 ```